Top 5 Best Razors For Shaving Your Head (2025 Buyers Guide)

 My brand new razor – thanks Harry’s!

-Harry’s say on their website that their razors are designed for the face, not the head.
-I ignored this for years and was pretty happy, but this probably explains the issues with the edging blade catching my ears and the closeness of the shave.
+(I ignored this for years and was pretty happy, but this probably explains the issues with the edging blade catching my ears and the closeness of the shave).

 Harry's Truman Razor